gemm123/gemm123/README.md

 # Hi, I'm Gema! 👋
 I'm a computer science student at IPB university.
-Very interested about Backend Development and little bit Frontend.
+Very interested about Web Development and Cloud Computing.

 ## 🔗 Links